 The best line of defence is applying a lotion or spray to all exposed skin.
 If you cover all your skin the results will leave the mossies without a place to land and bite.
 Dabbing a bit on here and there won’t be effective.

 The other thing you can do is surround your outdoor living space with plants that mossies don’t like or are confused by the scent.
-Again, there is no point using one small plant in a pot on the table, you need to mass plant and bruise the plant to release the oils during your time outside.
+Again, there is no point in using one small plant in a pot on the table, you need to mass plant and bruise the plant to release the oils during your time outside.

 Our Picks For Mozzie Repellent Plants

 There is quite a lot of differentiating opinions on how this concept works.
-However, if you consider how some plants can repel and confuse pests in our garden by producing a scent or taste which drives insects away, and how other plants can attract beneficial insects by their display of colour and smell, then it makes perfect sense that some plants could deter & confuse mosquitoes, even masking the smell of humans.
+Some plants can repel and confuse pests in our garden by producing a scent or taste which drives insects away.
+Other plants can attract beneficial insects by their display of colour and smell.
+So it makes perfect sense that plants can also deter & confuse mosquitoes, through their scent, even masking the smell of humans.

 Lemon-Scented Pelargoniums (Lemon Scented Geranium)